phil65/PrettyQt/docs/features/proxies.md

 `RangeFilterProxyModel`
-: can filter numerical columns based on a min / max value.
+: can filter a table based on min/max values of a numerical column.
 : The properties filterKeyColumn and filterRole of the base proxy model are taken into account.

 `MulticolumnFilterProxyModel`:
 : can take a seperate search term / value for each column, thus avoiding to layer proxy models in case you want to filter based on several columns.
 That way it is less demanding since filtering for all columns is done in one go.
-: used by our FilterHeader widget.
+: Used by FilterHeader widget.

+## Reshape proxies

+`TableToListProxyModel`:
+: Stack all columns into one single column
+: To stack row-wise, use a TransposeProxyModel first.

+`FlattenedTreeProxyModel`:
+: Moves all rows up to the root level.
+: Label can be changed to show the complete path.

+`MeltProxyModel`:
+: Unpivot a Table from wide to long format.
+: same as pandas.melt, just without pandas.